GoogleChrome/web.dev/src/site/content/en/media/file-basics/index.md

 codecs](ttps://developer.mozilla.org/en-US/docs/Web/Media/Formats/Audio_codecs)
 would be a whole website itself.
 The links just provided are for MDN's practical lists of what's usable on the web.
 Listed below are the currently preferred file types and the codecs they may use.
-Follow the links for browser support.
+Follow the links for browser support lists.

 | File type | Video Codec | Audio Codec |
 | ---- | ----- | ---- |